solstice333/DjPlug/README.md

     /showst - shows the status list for everyone in the room (Available, AFK, etc.)

+    /getwl - gets the waitlist including the DJ

     /setstmsg [status message string without quotes] - sets a status message, associated to the logged-in user, to display when the status list is shown (when someone enters or leaves the room only).
 If user isn't the host, calling /showst will show a simplified version of the